islandproblem/islandproblem/essay.md

 - To optimize **space**, a dominant AGI will need to spread out and take up as many resources as possible, by replicating itself and by occupying more resources.
 - To optimize **time**, it will need to plan ahead for millions of years, but *also* capture resources as fast as possible, before others do.

-In other words, the AGIs that are best at surviving are the ones that can best maximize their :note{text="space-time volume" note="Dan Hendrycks also discusses this in <i>Natural Selection Favors AIs Over Humans</i>."}.
+In other words, the AGIs that are best at surviving are the ones that can best maximize their :note{text="space-time volume" note="Dan Hendrycks also discusses this in the paper:" end-link-text="Natural Selection Favors AIs Over Humans" end-link="https://arxiv.org/abs/2303.16200"}.
 This same expansion process will not just ensure survival, but ensure their dominance if this process runs forward to its maximum outcome.

 ### Maximizing Maximizers